Asekon/react-form-renderer/README.md

 />
 ```

 ## License

-React Form Renderer is MIT licensed.
+@asekon/react-form-renderer is MIT licensed.
 See [LICENSE](LICENSE) for more information.

 ---

-We hope you enjoy using React Form Renderer!
-If you have any questions or run into any issues, please don't hesitate to [open an issue](https://github.com/your-username/react-form-renderer/issues) on our GitHub repository.
+We hope you enjoy using @asekon/react-form-renderer!
+If you have any questions or run into any issues, please don't hesitate to [open an issue](https://github.com/asekon/react-form-renderer/issues) on our GitHub repository.

 Happy coding! 🚀